mshakya/PiReT-OME/README.md

 - `prokaryote.gff`: the whole `gff` file.
 - `prokaryote.NonrRNA.genedesc.txt`: subset of `gff` files that only has gene description.
 - `prokaryote.NonrRNA.gff`: `gff` file with no rRNA.
-- `readcounts.expriment.txt`: table similar to experimental design file with location of `htseq-count` results full path.
+- `readcounts.experiment.txt`: table similar to experimental design file with location of `htseq-count` results full path.

 `process.log`: report of all the commands/scripts/ that were ran as part of the pipeline.